icann/OCTO-TE-labs-setup/README.md

 Workshop instructions can be found in our [OCTO-TE-labs](https://github.com/icann/OCTO-TE-labs) repository.

+# License

+Copyright © 2025 Internet Corporation for Assigned Names and Numbers (ICANN).
+All rights reserved.

+This documentation is licensed to you under the terms of the 3-Clause BSD License (BSD-3-Clause).

+For details please see [License.md](License.md)

 # Lab Features

 - All group name servers are reachable from the internet (through dnsdist in container dnsdist)